cynthiablack/portfolio/README.md

 **Tech used:** HTML, CSS

-This portfolio site was built on a responsive HTML template but needed significant refactoring to replace existing code with semantic HTML tags without altering the CSS styling.
+This portfolio site was built on a responsive HTML template.
+The existing code presented an opportunity to refactor to use semantic HTML tags while maintaining the existing CSS styling.

 ## Optimizations
 - Accessibility improvements to template